List of house types

-This is a list of house types.
 Houses can be built in a large variety of configurations.
 A basic division is between free-standing or single-family detached homes and various types of attached or multi-family residential dwellings.
 Both may vary greatly in scale and the amount of accommodation provided.

 By layout

 Hut

 A hut is a dwelling of relatively simple construction, usually one room and one story in height.
 The design and materials of huts vary widely around the world.

 Bungalow

 Bungalow is a common term applied to a low one-story house with a shallow-pitched roof (in some locations, dormered varieties are referred to as 1.5-story, such as the chalet bungalow in the United Kingdom).

 Cottage

-A cottage is a small house, usually one or two story in height, although the term is sometimes applied to larger structures.
+A cottage is a small house, usually one or two stories in height, although the term is sometimes applied to larger structures.

 Ranch

 A ranch-style house or rambler is one-story, low to the ground, with a low-pitched roof, usually rectangular, L- or U-shaped with deep overhanging eaves.
 Ranch styles include: